Bhavikaguptaa/TransitEquity-Gupta/README.md

 Instructions for Navigating the Repository

 This repository is organized to ensure users can easily explore and interact with its contents:

-README.md
-Start here for an overview of the project’s purpose, objectives, and data sources.
+README.md: Start here for an overview of the project’s purpose, objectives, and data sources.
 This file guides the repository structure and usage instructions.

-Data Folder
-Contains all datasets used in the project, sourced from the Open Calgary Data Portal.
+Data Folder: Contains all datasets used in the project, sourced from the Open Calgary Data Portal.
 Files include:

 Calgary_Transit_Routes.csv
 Calgary_Transit_Stops.csv
 Census_by_Community_2019.csv
 Community_Sectors.csv

 Review these files to understand the structure and details of the data.
-Maps and Visualizations
-Includes maps generated from ArcGIS Pro spatial analysis:

-Map1_TransitDensification.pdf: Visualizes the density of transit stops.
+Maps and Visualizations: Includes maps generated from ArcGIS Pro spatial analysis like Map1_TransitDensification.pdf: Visualizes the density of transit stops.
 Map2_TransitServiceAreas.pdf: Highlights walking accessibility around transit stops.
 Map3_CensusPopulationTransitAccessibility.pdf: Displays the relationship between population density and transit accessibility.

-Licensing and Acknowledgments

-Refer to the LICENSE file for details on usage rights under Creative Commons.
+Licensing and Acknowledgments: Refer to the LICENSE file for details on usage rights under Creative Commons.
 The ACKNOWLEDGMENTS.md file credits data sources and collaborator